YuzukiTsuru/World.JS/docs/README.md

 WorldJS.js:15 Uncaught could not load memory initializer WorldJS.js.mem
 ```

 Unfortunately several browsers (including *Chrome*, *Safari*, and *Internet Explorer*) do not support `file://` XHRrequests, and can’t load extra files needed by the HTML (like a `.mem` file, or packaged file `data` as mentioned lower down).
 For these browsers you’ll need to serve the files using a webserver.
-The easiest way to do this is to use the python **HTTPServer** (in the current directory do `python -m SimpleHTTPServer` (Python2)  ` python -m http.server` (python3) and then open `http://localhost:8000`).
+The easiest way to do this is to use the Python **HTTPServer** (in the current directory do `python -m SimpleHTTPServer` (Python2)  ` python -m http.server` (python3) and then open `http://localhost:8000`).
 And emscripten also provide `emrun` to run such code.
 Document here [Running HTML files with emrun](https://emscripten.org/docs/compiling/Running-html-files-with-emrun.html)

 ### File System Develop

 The File System is based on Emscripten,visit Emscripten home for more detials: